 An estimate must be "fair and reasonable" at each instalment it applies to if you use the estimation option.
-Read the notes on the not taking reasonable care penalty and interest on pages 27 and 28.
+Read the notes on the not taking reasonable care penalty and interest on page 23.

 Remember, when making your estimate, that incorporated and unincorporated bodies have different tax rates.